naveed-fida/sales-guru/README.md

-# sales_guru
+# SalesGuru

-An Electron application with React and TypeScript
+A POS/Inventory software for tracking inventory and product sales built with Electon, React and Prisma (SQLite).

 ## Recommended IDE Setup